Damian Willemse

-Damian Willemse (born 7 May 1998) is a South African professional rugby union player who plays for the South Africa national team, the in the United Rugby Championship and in the Currie Cup.
-His regular position is fullback, but he can also play as a fly-half or inside centre.
+Damian Willemse (born 7 May 1998) is a South African professional rugby union player who represents the South Africa internationally and plays domestically for the in the United Rugby Championship and in the Currie Cup.
+Primarily a fullback, he is noted for his versatility and has also regularly featured at fly-half and inside centre.
+Willemse was a member of South Africa's 2019 Rugby World Cup and 2023 Rugby World Cup winning squads, becoming the youngest player to win the tournament twice.

 Early life

 Willemse was born in Strand to Francois (“Fanie”) Willemse and Charlotte Willemse (née Samuels).
 He grew up alongside his brother Ramone Samuels, who took their mother’s surname.

-Willemse attended Somerset West Methodist Primary School, where his rugby talent was identified and nurtured by his influential teacher and coach, Winston Baard.
-He later enrolled at Paul Roos Gymnasium in Stellenbosch, one of South Africa’s leading rugby schools, where he continued his development.
+Willemse attended Somerset West Methodist Primary School, where his rugby union talent was identified and nurtured by his influential teacher and coach, Winston Baard.
+He later enrolled at Paul Roos Gymnasium in Stellenbosch, one of South Africa’s leading rugby union schools, where he continued his development.

 Schoolboy rugby

 In 2014, Willemse was selected to represent at the Under-16 Grant Khomo Week in Pretoria.
-He started all three matches, helping his side achieve an unbeaten tournament, including scoring a try in Western Province’s 26–11 victory over hosts the in the final match.
+He started all three matches, helping his side achieve an unbeaten tournament, including scoring a try in Western Province's 26–11 victory over hosts the in the final match.

-Willemse progressed to the Western Province Under-18 squad for the 2015 Craven Week, South Africa’s premier schoolboy rugby tournament.
+Willemse progressed to the Western Province Under-18 squad for the 2015 Craven Week, South Africa's premier schoolboy rugby union tournament.
 He again started all three matches, scoring tries in a 65–5 win over the and in the unofficial final, a dominant 95–0 victory over Eastern Province.
 His performances earned him selection for the South Africa Schools side for the 2015 Under-18 International Series.
 He featured in victories over Wales and France, and was an unused replacement against England as South Africa completed a series clean sweep.

 In 2016, Willemse was again selected for Western Province for the Craven Week tournament in Durban, starting all three matches and scoring two tries in their opening game against Boland.
 He helped Western Province to a 27–20 victory over the Golden Lions in the final match of the week.
 Willemse earned a second call-up to the South Africa Schools team, starting all three matches at fly-half.
 South Africa again finished the series unbeaten, including wins over Wales, France Under-19—where Willemse scored a try—and England.